 In Yes, Prime Minister, the French plan to use diplomatic immunity and embassy extraterritoriality to smuggle a dog, intended as a presidential gift for the Queen, into Britain - part of a scheme to embarrass the British with the help of quarantine regulations (and thus gain the upper hand in Channel Tunnel negotiations).
 This sneakiness ends up backfiring on them; having been denied the right to have their own police guard their diplomats, they've smuggled in explosives to try and embarrass the British police as well — unfortunately for them, they get caught, and the British police are allowed to arrest them for that.

 In the "Exposed" episode of Smallville, Chloe and Lois investigate a case in which girls working at a Metropolis strip joint are disappearing.
 When the killer is finally exposed, the Metropolis PD cannot arrest him because of this trope.
 It's subverted near the end when Chloe tips off INTERPOL and they arrest him.
+Even before that, when the officer says diplomatic immunity means they can't touch him, Lois says "Well, I can," and slugs him.

 In an episode of The Commish, "Sleep of the Just", the rapist was a diplomat.
 At one stage the police decide to harass him by ticketting for obscure and long-obsolete violations of the law, like sneezing in public (it frightens the horses).